-SPH has been engaged, and will continue to engage, primarily in a business other than investing, reinvesting or trading in securities.21 SPH's business activities since invoking Rule 3a-2 clearly evidence its intent to engage in a non-investment business, as a diversified holding company, whose assets and activities are outside the scope of the Act.
-SPH has taken deliberate action to change its mix of assets so that at least 55% of SPH's adjusted total assets consist, as of August 31, 2010, of non-securities assets and securities of primarily controlled and majority owned companies, as described in Rule 3a-1(a)(3) and (4); and continues to take steps that could lead to at least 60% of SPH's unconsolidated, adjusted total assets consist ing of non-securities assets and interests in majority owned subsidiaries that are not investment companies or "Private Funds" (i.e., companies relying on either Section 3(c)(1) of the Act or Section 3(c)(7) of the Act).22
+SPH's business activities since invoking Rule 3a-2 clearly evidence its intent to become engaged in a non-investment business, as a diversified holding company, whose assets and activities are outside the scope of the Act.
+Specifically, SPH has taken and continues to take deliberate action to change its mix of assets so that either: (i) at least 60% of SPH's unconsolidated, adjusted total assets will consist of non-securities assets and interests in majority owned subsidiaries that are not investment companies or "Private Funds" (i.e., companies relying on either Section 3(c)(1) of the Act or Section 3(c)(7) of the Act); or (ii) at least 55% of SPH's adju sted total assets will consist of non-securities assets and securities of primarily controlled and majority owned companies, as described in Rule 3a-1(a)(3) and (4).19 Thereafter, SPH will continue to engage primarily in a business other than investing, reinvesting, owning, holding or trading in securities.